Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 * Insert four 6mm bolts into the MakerBeam opposite to the bearings.
 * Fasten two MakerBeam L-Brackets to the bolts with two lock nuts each.

+Repeat these steps for the second 2-bearing assembly.

 .. image:: /Images/Kits/kit_camera_slider_step18_350.jpg
    :scale: 100 %
    :alt: MakerBeam with two bearings and two L-brackets